-In Minnesota, Knights have long supported the work of Spare Key: a nonprofit that provides housing assistance to Minnesota families with critically ill or seriously injured children.
-Keeping families in their homes allows them to focus on what matters the most, their child’s treatment and recovery.
+In Minnesota, Knights have long supported the work of Spare Key, a nonprofit that provides housing assistance to Minnesota families with critically ill or seriously injured children.
+Keeping these families in their homes allows them to focus on what matters most: their child’s treatment and recovery.
 In lieu of client holiday gifts, Black Knight also made a generous donation to the MBA Opens Doors Foundation, which provides mortgage and rental payment assistance grants to parents and guardians caring for a critically ill or injured child, allowing them to take unpaid leave from work and spend precious time together without jeopardizing their cherished homes.

 Children’s Christmas Party of Jacksonville

 Second Harvest Food Bank of the Mahoning Valley

 Angels for Allison

 March of Dimes Foundation

 Black Knight is dedicated to creating a safe, diverse and inclusive workspace for our employees, and we support efforts in our community that mirror that mission.

 In February 2020, Knights attended the Jacksonville Urban League’s Equal Opportunity Luncheon, which honors individuals and businesses that exemplify the principles of equal opportunity.
 Despite working from home, our employees came together virtually via video chat to celebrate LGBTQ+ History Month in October.